 \subsection{Reasoning Performance Evaluation}

-Reasoning is a necessary ability to solve real-life sophisticated problems.
+Reasoning is a necessary ability to solve sophisticated problems.
 For example, mathematical reasoning is the ability to reason about math word problems \cite{mishra2022lila, mishra2022numglue}.
 Logical reasoning is a cognitive process of applying general rules or principles to reach specific conclusions \citep{flach2013abduction}.
 In logical reasoning, three elements are usually included: rule, case, and result.
-There are three main types of logical reasoning: deductive (\(rule + case \Rightarrow result \)), inductive (\(case + result \Rightarrow rule\)), and abductive (\(result+Rule \Rightarrow case\)).
+These three elements constitute three types of logical reasoning: deductive (\(rule + case \Rightarrow result \)), inductive (\(case + result \Rightarrow rule\)), and abductive (\(result+Rule \Rightarrow case\)).
 Commonsense reasoning enables computers to understand and apply common knowledge from humans, more effectively simulating human thought processes and decision-making behaviors \citep{storks2019commonsense}.

 Existing reasoning datasets mainly use a form of multiple-choice \citep{geva2021did} or open-ended questions \citep{weston2016towards}.
-For the former, the answers are predefined and the evaluation process is straightforward.
+For the former, the answer is predefined and the evaluation process is straightforward.
 For the latter, the model needs to generate the answer, rather than choosing from a given set of options.
-For the deception reasoning task, it is difficult to provide candidate answers, and the multiple-choice form also limits the model's creativity.
+In our deception reasoning, it is difficult to provide candidate answers and the multiple-choice form may also limit the model's creativity.
 Therefore, we evaluate this task in the form of open-ended questions.